 The easiest way to deploy your own

 pasta instance, is via docker.
-Instructions are in the github repository.
+Instructions and container builds are in the github repository.

 Checkout the github repository for install instructions.
 It’s basically just building the go binary, modifying a existing